History of Living Classroom

 Living Classroom began as a special program in the Los Altos School District in 2007-2008, supported by a one-time CA Department of Education school garden grant.
 This grant allowed Ms. Moore to develop the program and pilot lessons informally with K-3rd grade teachers.
 The Living Classroom program officially launched in the 2008-2009 school year.
 After many successful years of progressive growth, the Los Altos School District was sufficiently impressed with the program.
 The district hired the Living Classroom staff as district staff and took over fully funding the program.

 In 2013, Living Classroom became a separate 501c3 non-profit organization, while also expanding the program into the Mountain View Whisman School District.
 Over several years Living Classroom expanded to all 11 schools in grades T/K- 6th.
-Funding from the Mountain View Education Foundation, the El Camino Healthcare District Community Benefit Program, Morgan Family Foundation and community organizations enabled this robust growth.
+Funding from the Mountain View Education Foundation, the El Camino Healthcare District Community Benefit Program, Morgan Family Foundation, Los Altos Mountain View Community Foundation, and other community organizations enabled this robust growth.

 MVWSD is also home to the Farm to Lunch program, launched in 2015, and funded through a grant from the El Camino Healthcare District Community Benefit Program.
 School edible gardens produce food for taste testings, rotating amongst 11 schools and serving an average of 250 servings per taste test.